-When I take newbies shooting for the very first time, the Number One thing that they’re concerned about isn’t noise or the high velocity piece of hot lead rocketing out the end of the firearm — it’s the recoil.
-They’re concerned that the gun will push them backwards or knock them down.
+When I take newbies shooting for the very first time, the number one thing that they’re concerned about isn’t noise or the high velocity piece of hot lead rocketing out the end of the firearm — it’s recoil.
+They’re concerned that the gun will push them backwards or knock them down…and it will hurt.

 1. Shoot a Lighter Projectile

-If using a lighter load doesn’t work, consider changing calibers.
+If using a lighter load doesn’t work, consider shooting lighter calibers.
 There’s a reason I start all my new shooters on a .22LR rifle and not a .50AE handgun.

-2. Invest in a Good Muzzle Brake or Silencer
+2. Invest in a Good Muzzle Brake or Suppressor

 Another form of muzzle brake that has the same kind of effect is a silencer.
-If you’re looking to make your gun quieter as well as more comfortable to shoot, a silencer checks way more than just the one box at a time.
+A quieter, softer-recoiling rifle means a huge improvement for just about any shooter.
+If you’re looking to make your gun both quieter and far more comfortable to shoot, a silencer checks way more than just one box at a time.

 3. Improve Your Stance

-Experiment with a variety of guns and calibers.
-Get some training and practice good form…you too will be able to handle recoil like a boss.
+Experiment with a variety of guns and calibers if you can.
+Get some quality training and practice good form and you too will be able to handle recoil like a boss.